 It seems like there is always a debate on whether the government should be more involved or less involved in various areas, and with each switch in Presidents, it appears that this debate gets more and more polarized, often blindly so.
-Few knowing why they believe what they believe, except that their candidate of choice supports it.
+Few know why they believe what they believe, except their candidate of choice supports it.
 So how involved should a government be?

 What Is a Limited Government and Does the United States Have One?

 Limited government is a government that gives rights to the individual without over-governing the population.
 In many ways, this is a subjective term.
 Constitutional governments often work at securing these rights.
 Since the United States is, in fact, a constitutional republic, by nature, it does have a limited government.
 However, the government is slowly becoming less and less limited and growing bigger.